 Unless otherwise Approved by QS in writing, Publisher must gather the following express written Consents from each Lead submitted to QS and otherwise comply in all respects with the requirements of this Exhibit A:

 1. Consent for Lead Data to be Shared.
 Each Lead provided to QS hereunder shall have expressly consented to have their Lead Data shared with QS and for QS to further share such Lead Data with QS clients for the purpose of identifying offers that may be available to consumer associated with the Lead Data.

 2. Consent to be Contacted.
-Each Lead provided to QS hereunder shall have provided their prior express written consent as required by law, rule or regulation (including, the Telephone Consumer Protection Act, 47 USC 227 and 47 CFR, Sec 64.1200 and the Canadian Anti-Spam Law of 2014) so that QS, a QS designated representative and up to five (5) QS clients may (a) email the Lead at the email addresses provided and (b) call or send a text or SMS to any telephone number contained within the Lead Data, including through the use of an automatic telephone dialing systems and artificial or prerecorded voice, in each case for the purposes of marketing loan offers.
+Each Lead provided to QS hereunder shall have provided their prior express written consent as required by law, rule or regulation (including, the Telephone Consumer Protection Act, 47 USC 227 and 47 CFR, Sec 64.1200 and the Canadian Anti-Spam Law of 2014) so that (a) QS, a QS designated representative and up to five (5) QS clients may call or send a text or SMS to any telephone number contained within the Lead Data, including through the use of an automatic telephone dialing systems and artificial or prerecorded voice; and (b) QS and QS clients may email the Lead at the email address provided, in each case for marketing purposes.

 3. Consent to QS Privacy Policies and Terms of Services.
 Each Lead provided to QS hereunder shall have expressly consented to QS’s privacy policies and terms of service, in each case as provided to Publisher by QS in writing.